hashicorp/terraform-website/content/source/docs/cloud/workspaces/state.html.md

 Certain tasks (including importing resources, tainting resources, moving or renaming existing resources to match a changed configuration, and more) require modifying Terraform state outside the context of a run.

 Manual state manipulation in Terraform Cloud workspaces requires the use of Terraform CLI, using the same commands as would be used in a local workflow (`terraform import`, `terraform taint`, etc.).
-To manipulate state, you must configure [the `cloud` block](/docs/cli/configuring-terraform-cloud/initialization.html) and authenticate with a user token that has permission to read and write state versions for the relevant workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
+To manipulate state, you must configure the [CLI integration](/docs/cli/configuring-terraform-cloud/index.html) and authenticate with a user token that has permission to read and write state versions for the relevant workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 [permissions-citation]: #intentionally-unused---keep-for-maintainers